 Last on our list is of course another delicious brand and nothing short of quality as the others mentioned.
 Lavazza Qualita Rossa has a reputation of being one of Italy’s favorite coffees and who could blame them. it is evenly roasted and carefully ground, this coffee is a velvety blend of 45-percent African Robusta Beans and 55-percent Brazilian Arabica beans.

 Now that’s an interesting mix.
 This blend of beans produces mouth-watering goodness.
-This brand is identified with quality and for over a century has not wavered in its passion for producing unimaginable fantastic coffee.
+This brand is identified with quality and has not wavered in its passion for producing unimaginable fantastic coffee for over a century.
 Some even say this is what coffee should taste like.
 We say a Lavazza Rossa espresso was something close to heaven.

 10. Bean Box Gourmet Dark Roast Sampler

 - BEAN BOX SAMPLER GIFT SUBSCRIPTION: Every month Bean Box...